In our blog

-In need of a good, but gentle cleanse?
-Our mild Milk Cleanser is made with nourishing canola oil and conditioning xylitol to gently and effectively remove oil, dirt and makeup for skin that feels fresh and comfortable.
+In need of a good, but gentle oil-based cleanse for sensitive and problem skin?
+Our award-winning mild Milk Cleanser is made with nourishing canola oil, hydrating plant-based glycerin and conditioning and anti-bacterial xylitol sugar.
+It gently but effectively removes oil, dirt and makeup, for skin that feels fresh and comfortable.

-Tube made of aluminum, cap made of PP plastic and outerpack made of cardboard.
-Please recycle.
+Recycle: Tube made of aluminum, cap made of PP plastic and outerpack made of cardboard.

 Solvent.
 Water.
 The main vehicle for our Milk Cleanser.